Judeorabueze/Active-Directory-Setup-with-Windows-10-Client/README.md

 - Hit Enter and the installation was completed.

 ![Finish](https://github.com/Judeorabueze/Active-Directory-Setup-with-Windows-10-Client/blob/main/finish.png)

-Successful installation of Windows server 2019
+*Windows server 2019*

-Enabled Shared Clipboard and Drag and Drop to Bidirectional in VirtualBox for easier file and text transfer between host and VM.
+- Enabled Shared Clipboard and Drag and Drop to Bidirectional in VirtualBox for easier file and text transfer between host and VM.
+- Renamed the server name using the <b>Rename this pc</b> in the systems <b>Device specifications</b>.

+### 3. Configuring the Domain Controller